 About me

 I’m a multi-award-winning astronomy author and speaker.
-My nineteen books have sold more than 400,000 copies worldwide and been translated into 21 languages.
+My twenty books have sold more than 400,000 copies worldwide and been translated into 21 languages.
 Plus I’ve written over 200 popular science articles for publications including The Guardian, New Scientist, The Wall Street Journal and BBC Science Focus.
 I also write the monthly Absolute Beginners column for Astronomy Now magazine.

 As well as writing a book with the astronaut Tim Peake, I’ve won The Margaret Mallett Award for Children’s Non-Fiction and the AAS Solar Physics Popular Media award.
 A Fellow of the Royal Astronomical Society, I’ve appeared on BBC News, Sky News and Radio 5Live.
 I’m also lucky enough to have had the asteroid (15347) Colinstuart named after me.

-When is this next running?
+When is this course next running?

 Want to be the first to hear when it goes live and receive a 10% discount?
 Just fill out the form below.